nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Make graph of upstream packages

-Use to find unexpected dependencies or visualize project.
+Find unexpected dependencies or visualize project.
 Works best for small number of packages, for large projects use `grep` to narrow down subgraph.
 Without `-deps` only for current module. — [@nikolaydubina](https://github.com/nikolaydubina)

 ```